-(v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) Yes b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): No guarantee but cavity wall insulation done.
-C. Are there any outstanding claims under any of the guarantees listed above?
+(v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title deeds', please give details of the installations to which the guarantee(s) relate(s): e work or C. Are there any outstanding claims under any of the guarantees listed above?
 If you have answered yes, please give details: No 15.
 Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
 No If you have answered yes, please give details: 16.
 Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 No b. that affects your property in some other way?
 No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+No If you have answered yes to any of a-c above, please give the notices to yo or estate agent, including any notices which arrive at any time before the d of the purchaser of your property.